Why Do I Need Estate Planning?

 An estate plan takes care of you and your loved ones.
 It is truly a gift to the people you care about.
 If you do not plan ahead, the state may make crucial decisions for you.
 Decisions you would not have elected.
-Estate planning in St. Louis helps protect you and your loved ones while addressing questions like:
+Missouri estate planning helps protect you and your loved ones while addressing questions like:

 - How will your assets be distributed when you pass?